-Table values are based on wood framing and furring of Spruce-Pine-Fir or any wood species with a specific gravity of 0.42 or greater in accordance with NDS.
+Table values are based on wood furring of Spruce-Pine-Fir or any softwood species with a specific gravity of 0.42 or greater per NDS.
+Steel furring shall be minimum 33 ksi steel.
+Cold-formed steel studs shall be minimum 33 ksi steel for 33 mil and 43 mil thickness and 50 ksi steel for 54 mil thickness.